Nuclear fuel cycle: Enrichment

 Nuclear fuel cycle begins when uranium is mined, enriched and manufactured to nuclear fuel (1) which is delivered to a nuclear power plant.
 After usage in the power plant the spent fuel is delivered to a reprocessing plant (if fuel is recycled) (2) or to a final repository (if no recycling is done) (3) for geological disposition.
 In reprocessing 95% of spent fuel can be recycled to be returned to usage in a nuclear power plant (4).

 The natural concentration (0.71%) of the fissile isotope U-235 is less than that required to sustain a nuclear chain reaction in light water reactor cores.
 Accordingly, UF_{6} produced from natural uranium sources must be enriched to a higher concentration of the fissionable isotope before being used as nuclear fuel in such reactors.
-The level of enrichment for a particular nuclear fuel order is specified by the customer according to the application they will use it for: light-water reactor fuel normally is enriched to 3.5% U-235, but uranium enriched to lower concentrations is also required.
+Light‑water reactor fuel is typically enriched from natural uranium to about 3–5% U‑235, with many modern cores using enrichments toward the upper end of this range (often close to 5%) to allow higher burnup and longer fuel cycles, although lower enrichments are also used for some applications.
 Enrichment is accomplished using any of several methods of isotope separation.
 Gaseous diffusion and gas centrifuge are the commonly used uranium enrichment methods, but new enrichment technologies are currently being developed.

 The bulk (96%) of the byproduct from enrichment is depleted uranium (DU), which can be used for armor, kinetic energy penetrators, radiation shielding and ballast.
 As of 2008 there are vast quantities of depleted uranium in storage.
 The United States Department of Energy alone has 470,000 tonnes.
 About 95% of depleted uranium is stored as uranium hexafluoride (UF_{6}).